-45. Three Research and Development Centers (RDCs) situated in Bajo, Bhur and Yusipang will play a key role in project implementation.
-In each RDC, a Project Support Team (PST) will be set up to work closely with project staff in dzongkhags and gewogs for successful project implementation.
-The dzongkhags annual work plan will be collated as the RDC-wide annual work plan, and the PST will be responsible for the implementation of this annual work plan.
-In total, three PSTs will be established comprising the following staff:
+48. Three Research and Development Centers (RDCs) situated in Bajo, Bhur, and Yusipang will play a key role in project implementation.
+In each RDC, a Project Support Team (PST) will be set up to work closely with project staff in dzongkhags and gewogs.
+The dzongkhags annual work plan and budget will be collated as the RDC-wide annual work plan and budget, and the PST will be responsible for the implementation of this plan.
+In total, three PSTs will be established comprising the following staff.

-&lt;sup>6 3 years under FAO TA, to be renewed after that with government resources for the remaining period.
+5 3 years under FAO TA, to be renewed after that with government resources for the remaining period.